 - it complied with the procedural requirements under subsection 22(2) of the Australia New Zealand Food Standards Act (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure.

-1.6 Procedure for assessment The application is being assessed under the General Procedure.
+1.6 Procedure for assessment The application was assessed under the General Procedure.

-2 Summary of the assessment 2.1 Risk assessment FSANZ has undertaken an assessment to determine whether the enzyme achieves its technological purpose in the quantity and form proposed, and to evaluate public health and safety concerns that may arise from the use of this enzyme (see SD1).
+1.7 Decision The draft variation as proposed following assessment was approved with the following typographical amendment: amend the name of the instrument in clause 1 of the approved draft variation by italicising the bracket immediately after 'Bacillus deramificans'.
+The variation takes effect on gazettal.
+The approved draft variation is at Attachment A. The related explanatory statement is at Attachment B. An explanatory statement is required to accompany an instrument if it is lodged on the Federal Register of Legislation.
+2 Summary of the findings 2.1 Summary of issues raised in submissions FSANZ called for submissions on the draft variation to the Code from 15 June 2023 to 27 2 Section 1.5.2-4(5) defines genetically modified food to mean a food produced using gene technology that (a) contains novel DNA or novel protein; or (b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).
+July 2023.
+One submission was received during the consultation process.
+It was supportive and did not raise any issues with the application.
+2.2 Risk assessment FSANZ conducted a risk assessment related to this application which is provided as SD1.
+The conclusion of this assessment is provided below.
 Pullulanase performs its technological purpose during the production of food and is not performing the technological purpose in the food for sale.
 On that basis, the enzyme would function as a processing aid for the purposes of the Code.
 There are identity and purity specifications in the Code relevant to the enzyme.
-Evidence has been provided and assessed indicating that the enzyme preparation can comply with these specifications. &lt;sup>2 Section 1.5.2-4(5) defines genetically modified food to mean a '\food produced using gene technology that (a) contains novel DNA or novel protein; or (b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).
+Evidence has been provided and assessed indicating that the enzyme preparation can comply with these specifications.
 B. subtilis has a long history of safe use as a production microorganism of enzyme processing aids, including several that are already permitted in the Code.
 The production organism is neither pathogenic nor toxigenic.
 No public health and safety concerns were identified in the assessment of the pullulanase enzyme under the proposed use conditions.
 Analysis of the GM production strain confirmed the presence and stability of the inserted DNA.
 Bioinformatics analysis found no significant homology of the pullulanase enzyme with any known toxins or food allergens.
 Pullulanase was not genotoxic in vitro, and no adverse effects were found in a subchronic oral toxicity study in rats.
 The no observed adverse effect level (NOAEL) in this study was 1285 mg total organic solids (TOS)/kg bw/day, the highest dose tested.
 The theoretical maximum daily intake (TMDI) of the TOS from the pullulanase enzyme preparation was calculated to be 0.62 mg TOS/kg bw.
-A comparison of the NOAEL and the TMDI results in a Margin of Exposure (MOE) of approximately 2100.
-Based on the reviewed data it is concluded that in the absence of any identifiable hazard, an acceptable daily intake 'not specified' is appropriate.
-2.2 Risk management The risk management options available to FSANZ after assessment were to either:

-- reject the application, or - prepare a draft variation of the Code.
+A comparison of the NOAEL and the TMDI resulted in a Margin of Exposure (MOE) of approximately 2100.
+Based on the reviewed data it was concluded that in the absence of any identifiable hazard, an acceptable daily intake 'not specified' was appropriate.
+2.3 Risk management The risk management options available to FSANZ after assessment were to either: - reject the application, or - prepare a draft variation of the Code.